fmalina/revisions-blocl/help/roomrentalrules.md

 -------
 If there is any problems, sort these out with the landlord sooner rather than later.
 This will make for a more enjoyable living experience.
-Because the landlord’s getting at you for being messy probably doesn’t entitle you to hide his DVD collection.
+Because the landlord’s getting at you for being messy probably doesn't entitle you to hide his DVD collection.

 Rent